-It's just saucy enough to call for some really great toasted bread for scooping and dipping.
+This Tuscan skillet bake is just saucy enough to call for some really great toasted bread for scooping and dipping.
 Welcome to vegan comfort food heaven!
 Toss in a side salad and you're all set.

 - cannellini beans - navy or Great Northern white beans also work.